50 Biggest Houses in the US

 Image Credit: wealthygorilla.com

-According to reports, the house has 29 bedrooms and 39 bathrooms, as well as two bowling alleys, multiple squash courts, a 164-seat movie room, and an indoor basketball court which is not bad for $249 million.
+For $249 million, the house reportedly has 29 bedrooms, 39 bathrooms, two bowling alleys, several squash courts, a 164-seat movie theater, and an indoor basketball court.

 23. Mar-a-Lago- Palm Beach, Florida